tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Comments may refer to the resource itself (e. g., asserting a taxon name or location of a biological subject in an image), or to the relation between resource and associated metadata (e. g., asserting that the taxon name given in the metadata is wrong, without asserting a positive identification).
-There is a separate item for Reviewer Comments, which is defined more as an expert-level review.Implementers or communities of practice might establish conventions about the meaning of the absence of a commenter, but this specification is silent on that matter.</td>
+There is a separate item for Reviewer Comments, which is defined more as an expert-level review.
+Implementers or communities of practice might establish conventions about the meaning of the absence of a commenter, but this specification is silent on that matter.</td>
 		</tr>
 	</tbody>
 </table>